Pennsylvania AFL–CIO: The first Pennsylvania Federation of Labor

 The first Pennsylvania Federation of Labor was organized in 1890 in Harrisburg, Pennsylvania.
 I. W. Bisbing, president of a Cigar Makers' Union in Philadelphia, was elected president and the organization affiliated with the American Federation of Labor (AFL).
 The federation's second convention was held in Lancaster, Pennsylvania, August 17–19, 1891.
 Charles A. Miller, a printers' union member from Harrisburg, was elected president.
 At this time, the federation had 35 local unions as members.
 Three vice presidents and a secretary-treasurer were also elected at this convention.
 The federation's third convention was held in Chester, Pennsylvania, August 15–17, 1892.
 Elmer E. Greenawalt, a Cigar Makers' Union member from Lancaster, was elected president.
 The number of local unions which were member had dropped to 28, although six central labor councils had joined as members.
 The Chester convention also advocated independent political action by the state federation, rather than allegiance to a single party.

 The state federation did not survive, however.
 The steel and coal mining industries dominated Pennsylvania's economy, but union membership in both was low and strikebreaking was common in all industries.
 In 1894, the Pennsylvania Federation of Labor dissolved.

 The second Pennsylvania Federation of Labor, 1901–present

 By 1900, unions in Pennsylvania were once more growing.
-Early 1901, the Lancaster Central Labor Council issued a call to forma new state federation of labor under the auspices of the national AFL.
+Early 1901, the Lancaster Central Labor Council issued a call to form a new state federation of labor under the auspices of the national AFL.
 The AFL held its convention in Scranton, Pennsylvania, in November 1901, at which time the Pennsylvania delegates formed a temporary organization to re-issue the call for a new state federation.
 The group held a founding convention on March 10, 1902, in Wilkes-Barre, Pennsylvania, and the second Pennsylvania Federation of Labor was organized.
 Hugh Frayne was elected its first president.
 Elmer E. Greenawalt as elected Frayne's successor in 1903.

 In 1912, Greenawalt retired as president of the United States, and James H. Maurer was elected his successor.